itsTeknas/meta-seo-helper/README.md

-# meta-seo-helper
+# Firebase Hosting META SEO hemper
 Very Lightweight, Meta Tags helper for SEO of SPA's.
 Adds meta tags for social media previews to the html page.
-To be used in conjunction with Firebase hosting and Firebase functions.
+To be used in conjunction with Firebase hosting and Firebase functions, example below.

 ## Ideology
 Google by itself is capable of executing javascript on the page for Content-Based SEO purposes, but a static SPA will still fail to render in social media link previews.